Ted Williams: 1950–1955

 In 1950, Williams was playing in his eighth All-Star Game.
 In the first inning, Williams caught a line drive by Ralph Kiner, slamming into the Comiskey Park scoreboard and breaking his left arm.
-Williams played the rest of the game, and he even singled in a run to give the American League the lead in the fifth inning, but by that time Williams's arm was a "balloon" and he was in great pain, so he left the game.
+Williams played the rest of the game, and he even singled in a run to give the American League the lead in the fifth inning, but by that time Williams' arm was a "balloon" and he was in great pain, so he left the game.
 Both of the doctors who X-rayed Williams held little hope for a full recovery.
 The doctors operated on Williams for two hours.
 When Williams took his cast off, he could only extend the arm to within four inches of his right arm.
-Williams only played 89 games in 1950.
-After the baseball season, Williams's elbow hurt so much he considered retirement, since he thought he would never be able to hit again.
-Tom Yawkey, the Red Sox owner, then sent Jack Fadden to Williams's Florida home to talk to Williams.
+Williams only played 89 games in 1950, but managed to hit .317 with 28 home runs and 97 RBI.
+After the baseball season, Williams' elbow hurt so much he considered retirement, since he thought he would never be able to hit again.
+Tom Yawkey, the Red Sox owner, then sent Jack Fadden to Williams' Florida home to talk to Williams.
 Williams later thanked Fadden for saving his career.

-In 1951, Williams "struggled" to hit .318, with his elbow still hurting.
-Williams also played in 148 games, 60 more than Williams had played the previous season, 30 home runs, two more than he had hit in 1950, and 126 RBIs, twenty-nine more than 1950.
+In 1951, Williams "struggled", hitting .318, with his elbow still hurting.
+Despite this, he played in 148 games, 60 more than in the previous season, while hitting 30 home runs, two more than in 1950, and 126 RBI, 29 more than 1950.
 Despite his lower-than-usual production at bat, Williams made the All-Star team.
 On May 15, 1951, Williams became the 11th player in major league history to hit 300 career home runs.
 On May 21, Williams passed Chuck Klein for 10th place, on May 25 Williams passed Hornsby for ninth place, and on July 5 Williams passed Al Simmons for eighth place all-time in career home runs.
 After the season, manager Steve O'Neill was fired, with Lou Boudreau replacing him.
 Boudreau's first announcement as manager was that all Red Sox players were "expendable", including Williams.